philipbeber/siskiyou/README.md

 [![Build Status](https://api.travis-ci.com/philipbeber/siskiyou.svg?branch=master)](https://travis-ci.com/philipbeber/siskiyou)

-An extensible log viewer.
+An extensible log viewer inspired by [TextAnalysisTool.NET](https://textanalysistool.github.io/).
+Like that tool Siskiyou is designed to excel at viewing, searching, and navigating large files quickly and efficiently.
+On top of that it contains extensibility points so you can customize it to parse arbitrary formats and extract useful information.

 Live demo: <https://philipbeber.github.io/siskiyou/demo>.

 ## Extensibility points

+The following are implemented as Angular services which makes it easy for you to write your own implementations and inject them into Siskiyou.

 ### FileLoaderService

-Accepts a list of File objects and outputs a list of InputFile objects as they are loaded.
-The default implementation will recurse through zip files and output one InputFile for each leaf file.
+Unpacks the input files into distinct `InputFile` objects.
+The default implementation will produce one `InputFile` for each text file.
+It will also recurse through zip files and output one `InputFile` for each leaf file.
+A custom implementation might, for example, ignore certain files based on their file name.

 ### InputFile

-Turns a file object into lines of text.
-The default implementation opens File or JSZipObject objects and assumes they are plain text.
+Provides an interface to read the content of a file, turning it into lines of text.
+The default implementation opens `File` or `JSZipObject` objects and assumes they are plain text.
 It normalizes newlines, accepting '\n', \n\r' or \r\n'.
+If you wanted to add support for different character encodings this would be the place to do it.

 ### LogParserService

-Accepts an InputFile object and outputs zero or more Log objects (usually one).
-A Log object is mostly just a list of LogLine objects.
-The default implementation simply creates one LogLine for each line of text.
+Turns lines of text into log messages.
+Accepts an `InputFile` object and outputs zero or more `Log` objects (usually one).
+A `Log` object is mostly just a list of `LogLine` objects.
+The default implementation simply creates one `LogLine` for each line of text.
+A custom log parser might handle the case where log messages span multiple lines and logic is needed to combine them together.
+This would also be the place to extract custom information from the text and attach it to the LogLine object (e.g. timestamp, severity, etc).

 ### LogMergerService